OverloadFunction/Roblox-Frog-Jump-Macro/README.md

 - Hotkeys for easy triggering (`F` for frog jump, `Esc` to exit).
 - Cross-platform terminal clearing on startup.
 - Checks for required Python packages and gracefully exits if dependencies are missing.
-- Console output with ASCII banner and user prompts.

 ---